MinecraftForge/Documentation/docs/utilities/tags.md

 Using Tags In Code
 ------------------
 Block, Item, Fluid, and EntityType tags are automatically sent from the server to any remote clients on login and reload.
-In addition, Forge adds TileEntityType, Potion, and Enchantment tags.
+In addition, Forge adds BlockEntityType, Potion, and Enchantment tags.
 Function tags are not synced.

 `BlockTags#getAllTags` and `ItemTags#getAllTags` will retrieve the current `TagCollection`, from which you can retrieve a `Tag` object by its ID.
 With a `Tag` object in hand, membership can be tested with `tag.contains(thing)`, or all the objects in the tag queried with `tag.getValues()`.